ITPNYU/ICMadness-2017/README.md

 # ICMadness

 Welcome to ICMadness.
 As final project season approaches, you may feel the weight of coming up with a "big" "important" idea feels heavy at times.
 Today is about doing the opposite.
 Create a project based on random instructions from a bot.
 What can you do in 2 hours as a collaboration of three random ICM students with three random things (action, technology, topic) put together?
-The inspiration behind the project generator bot is the [Art Assignment Bot](https://twitter.com/artassignbot).

 # Details
 * ITP Lounge